MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/channel-change.md

 ---
 # Changing release channels for model-driven apps

 The release channel affects the features that impact users.
 When the monthly channel is enabled for an environment, makers need to validate that their customizations work with each monthly release.
-This article describes different approaches for a maker to change channels and validate an upcoming release..
+This article describes different approaches for a maker to change channels and validate an upcoming release.

 ## Flexible channel configuration